jforge/iac-samples/README.md

 [Terraform](https://www.terraform.io) may be rated as some incumbent of IaC tools.

-It's widely adopted, and with a least the [Hashicorp Language (HCL)](https://www.terraform.io/docs/configuration/index.html), [modularization](https://www.terraform.io/docs/configuration/modules.html) aspects and the like.
+It has been the best tool for infrastructure for years now, is widely adopted, written with the [Hashicorp Language (HCL)](https://www.terraform.io/docs/configuration/index.html), offers understandable [modularization](https://www.terraform.io/docs/configuration/modules.html), supports multiple cloud providers, and the descriptors appear tidier than e.g. pure Cloudformatin templates.

 Terraform is a well-known good practice to work on infrastructure and widely integrated with other tools and cloud environments, see for example the [Pulumi Terraform Bridge](https://github.com/pulumi/pulumi-terraform).